Do Energy Drinks Rot Your Teeth?

-However, is the same drink the thing that’s negatively affecting your teeth?
-Many patients have come to us with the question, do energy drinks rot your teeth, the answer is yes, as we explain below.
+Drinking an energy drink is intended to improve overall performance in everyday activities.
+However, are these drinks negatively affecting your teeth?
+Many patients have come to us with this question.
+The answer is yes, as we explain below.

 Maintaining healthy teeth can add up to an extra five years to your life span.

 In contrast, energy drinks are viewed as a threat to the health of your teeth.
-These drinks can help influence cavities and decay.
+These drinks can help contribute to cavities, dental disease, and tooth loss.Experts Agree That Energy Drinks Rot Your Teeth

 Drinking energy beverages takes away from the enamel.
 This is a layer that protects the teeth.
-Without the enamel, the teeth are easier to succumb to damage.
+Without the enamel, the teeth will easily succumb to damage.

 Drinking these beverages increases acidity levels that are on your teeth.